GfSE/SAF-Specification/developing-saf/concept/concepts.md

 ## Term
 realized by Stereotype [SAF_Term](../../stereotypes.md#SAF_Term)

-A Term is usually defined  by some Standard, but may also be definen within a systems engineering effort.
+Specifies the fact that a term is usually defined by a standard, but can also be defined as part of system development work.
 ## Triggering Event
 realized by Metaclass Event